Appleford railway station: History

 The station opened originally with the line from Didcot to Oxford, on 12 June 1844.
 It had been planned and partly built by the Oxford Railway, which was absorbed into the Great Western Railway before the opening of the line.
 It was however closed after just a few years in February 1849.

 The Great Western Railway reopened the station as "Appleford Halt" on 11 September 1933 in response to growing competition from buses.

 The station then passed to the Western Region of British Railways on nationalisation in 1948.

 British Rail discontinued its "Halt" suffix on 5 May 1969.
 The station was served by Network SouthEast when sectorisation was introduced in the 1980s.

 Unusually, until recently it retained the original wooden platforms and corrugated iron pagoda-roofed waiting shelters.
 These have been replaced by "bus shelter"-like waiting shelters.
-The station has never been staffed; originally passengers could buy tickets at the village post office, but since this has closed, they need to buy tickets from the on-train conductor.
+The station has never been staffed; originally passengers could buy tickets at the village post office, but since this has closed, they need to buy tickets from the guard (or as an e-Ticket via a Phone App).